kubbafox/FlexTable/README.md

 <br><br>
 ### Known Issues:
 - Could not fix table column header simply through CSS.
 Need some research for JS solutions.
-- Sorting will break the row swap feature due to some hard code issues.
+- Sorting will break the evo_c-divtable-row swap feature due to some hard code issues.
 The root cause has been defined and will be fixed tomorrow.
 <br></br>
 - <s>Responsive Table Feature is not working on iPhone Chrome.</s>
 - <s>Using jQuery .draggable to listen drag & drop events.
 Need re-write to pure javascript.</s>